IATM/couchdicom/README.markdown

 **Configuration**

-* Modify the following variables as needed:
+* Modify the following variables as needed for use as default in case of not options defined in the command line:
 * DIRS = The directory to be read
 * JPGDIR = The directory where JPEGS should be stored
 * DBURL = The Database URL.
 Use authentication if you set up users in your database